Corporate Governance

 Evaluation of efforts to create social value

-Create social value has been incorporated in the evaluation index of the medium-term performance-linked remuneration since FY2023 as a non-financial index.
+Create social value has been incorporated in the evaluation index of the medium-term performance-linked compensation since FY2023 as a non-financial index.
 Specifically, the Compensation Committee evaluates the KPI achievement rate for environmental and employee-related initiatives, as well as efforts to address the five materialities set by SMBC Group.

 Ensuring Robust Business Operations